JKSTAFF/match_complier/luci-app-xray/README.md

 * 2022-02-01 feat: refactor transparent-proxy-ipset to use lua
 * 2022-02-02 feat: return certain domain names as NXDOMAIN
 * 2022-02-03 fix: failed to start Xray when blocked domain list is empty
+* 2022-02-15 feat: add a large `rlimit_data` option
+* 2022-02-19 fix: `rlimit_data` and `rlimit_nofile` does not work together
+* 2022-02-20 fix: return a discarded address instead of nxdomain to let dnsmasq cache these queries
+* 2022-03-25 feat: remove web and add metrics configurations (recommended to use with [metrics support](https://github.com/XTLS/Xray-core/pull/1000))
+* 2022-04-24 feat: metrics is now out of optional features; add basic ubus wrapper for xray apis
+* 2022-05-13 feat: shadowsocks-2022 protocols support
+* 2022-06-04 `[OpenWrt 22.03 or above only]` feat: nftables support (experimental)
+* 2022-06-05 feat: shadowsocks-2022 UDP over TCP support
+* 2022-06-14 feat: multiple geoip direct code
+* 2022-06-19 `[OpenWrt 22.03 or above only]` feat: skip proxy for specific uids / gids
+* 2022-08-07 fix: avoid duplicated items in generated nftables ruleset
+* 2022-08-13 fix: make sure forwarded IPs are always forwarded to Xray even for reserved addresses.
+Xray may not forward those requests so that manner may be changed later.
+* 2022-09-01 feat: specify outbound for manual transparent proxy
+* 2022-09-26 feat: show process running status
+* 2022-10-02 feat: detect xray binary path; allow changing default HTTPS server port
+* 2022-10-03 feat: switch to disable TCP / UDP transparent proxy
+* 2022-10-05 feat: dialer proxy
+* 2022-10-06 `[OpenWrt 22.03 or above only]` feat: use goto instead of jump in nftables rules
+* 2022-10-29 `[OpenWrt 22.03 or above only]` feat: rewrite gen_config in ucode
+* 2022-11-01 feat: support xtls-rprx-vision
+* 2022-12-13 fix: force restart dnsmasq on interface change

 ## Changelog 2021